 Travelling Outside Tanzania

 Rules for travelling to different countries from Tanzania are changing frequently and travellers are strongly advised to check the websites of the countries concerned.
 Regulations may even change on the day before your travel!
-Some countries require travellers coming from Tanzania to have received a valid negative Covid-19 test issued not more than 72 hours before departure from Tanzania.
+Some countries require travellers coming from Tanzania to have received a valid negative Covid-19 test issued not more than 72 (or 48 or 24) hours before departure from Tanzania.
 The Tanzania Ministry of Health offers a service to obtain this Covid-19 test certificate.
 Register at:

 Further details on this service can be viewed on the MoH video below (in English) or in the Ministry of Health Testing Guide for Travellers issued on 4th January 2021.
 A supplementary notice was issued on 27th February 2021.